-In recent years, LLMs such as ChatGPT, Qwen, and DeepSeek have emerged as transformative technologies in the field of artificial intelligence[37].
-These models, often containing billions or even trillions of parameters, are usually pre-trained on massive data and fine-tuned for a wide range of downstream tasks.
-With abilities such as in-context learning, instruction following, and chain-of-thought prompting, LLMs have demonstrated exceptional generalization capabilities across diverse natural language processing (NLP) tasks, including but not limited to dialogue systems, text generation, and expert-knowledge-based reasoning.
+In recent years, LLMs such as ChatGPT, Qwen, and Deep-Seek have emerged as transformative technologies in the field of artificial intelligence [37].
+These models, often containing billions or even trillions of parameters, are usually pretrained on massive data and fine-tuned for a wide range of down-stream tasks.
+With abilities such as ICL, instruction following, and chain-of-thought prompting, LLMs have demonstrated exceptional generalization capabilities across diverse NLP tasks, including but not limited to dialogue systems, text generation, and expert-knowledge-based reasoning.

-As the field progresses, LLMs have evolved from language-only models to large language multimodal models (MLLMs), capable of understanding and integrating information across multiple data modalities.
-Pioneering frameworks such as CLIP[38], BLIP-2[39], and LLaVA[40] have demonstrated the feasibility of aligning visual and textual inputs within a unified semantic space.
+As the field progresses, LLMs have evolved from language-only models to multimodal large language models (MLLMs), capable of understanding and integrating information across multiple data modalities.
+Pioneering frameworks such as CLIP [38], BLIP-2 [39], and LLaVA [40] have demonstrated the feasibility of aligning visual and textual inputs within a unified semantic space.
 These advances enable practical applications in cross-modal learning and are starting to reshape vertical industrial fields.
-In particular, LLMs and MLLMs immense potential show in intelligence, industrial enabling new capabilities for machine fault diagnosis[41-43].
+In particular, LLMs and MLLMs show immense potential in industrial intelligence, enabling new capabilities for machine fault diagnosis [41-43].

-Fault diagnosis of industrial machinery plays a vital role in maintaining the safety, reliability, and operational efficiency of modern industrial systems[44].
+Fault diagnosis of industrial machinery plays a vital role in maintaining the safety, reliability, and operational efficiency of modern industrial systems [44].
 It involves detecting, identifying, and classifying failure modes in equipment by analyzing data collected from sensors, such as vibration, temperature, acoustic emission, etc. The general goal is to enable early detection of potential failures to support condition-based maintenance and reduce machine downtime.
-Over the years, a wide range of fault diagnosis methods have been developed, including signal-processing-based methods[45], model-based methods[46], and data-driven methods[47,48].
-In particular, the rapid advancement of deep learning has enabled end-to-end fault diagnosis through automatic feature learning and classification, using models such as convolutional neural networks (CNNs), recurrent neural networks (RNNs), and Transformer.
+Over the years, a wide range of fault diagnosis methods have been developed, including signalprocessing-based methods [45], model-based methods [46], and data-driven methods [47,48].
+In particular, the rapid advancement of deep learning has enabled end-to-end fault diagnosis through automatic feature learning and classification, using models such as convolutional neural networks, recurrent neural networks, and Transformer.

 While these neural network-based methods have achieved encouraging results in various applications, they also face several limitations.
 For instance, many models are built with fixed architectures that are specifically tailored to certain operating conditions.
-As a result, their adaptability may be limited in scenarios such as crosscondition or small-sample learning situations[49].
+As a result, their adaptability may be limited in scenarios such as crosscondition or small-sample learning situations [49].
 In addition, a common concern lies in their limited interpretability.
-These models often function as "black boxes", offering relatively limited insight into the reasons behind their predictions[50].
+These models often function as "black boxes," offering relatively limited insight into the reasons behind their predictions [50].
 Therefore, it is difficult for engineers to fully assess the reliability of diagnostic results, particularly in cases where interpretability is important for practical implementation.

-То address the aforementioned limitations of deep neural network-based methods, researchers have begun exploring how the capabilities and core principles of LLMs can be leveraged to enhance machine fault diagnosis[51].
-Although large modelenabled machine fault diagnosis is still in its studies have early stages, current demonstrated its potential to overcome the limitations by taking advantage of the merits of generalization[51,52,9,53], interpretability[10,54,55], and interactivity[56,57].
+To address the aforementioned limitations of deep neural network-based methods, researchers have begun exploring how the capabilities and core principles of LLMs can be leveraged to enhance machine fault diagnosis [51].
+Although LM-enabled machine fault diagnosis is still in its early stages, current studies have demonstrated its potential to overcome the limitations by taking advantage of the merits of generalization [9,51-53], interpretability [10,54,55], and interactivity [56,57].
 The current research efforts can be broadly categorized into three directions: